streamlink/streamlink/docs/plugin_matrix.rst

 linelive                live.line.me         Yes   Yes livespotting            livespotting.tv      Yes   No livestream              livestream.com       Yes   --
-lrt                     lrt.lt               Yes   No ltv_lsm_lv              ltv.lsm.lv           Yes   No    Streams may be geo-restricted to Latvia. mediaklikk              - mediaklikk.hu      Yes   No    Streams may be geo-restricted to Hungary.
+lnk                     lnk.lt               Yes   No    Streams may be geo-restricted to Lithuania. lrt                     lrt.lt               Yes   No ltv_lsm_lv              ltv.lsm.lv           Yes   No    Streams may be geo-restricted to Latvia. mediaklikk              - mediaklikk.hu      Yes   No    Streams may be geo-restricted to Hungary.